Roofing dumpster rental in Colorado Springs

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal significantly weigh down a standard container; these materials punish bins not built for the density.
-For these tear-offs, we route in a 30-yard low-wall bin featuring reinforced sides and a heavier floor plate: we cap the fill volume below the visual rim to ensure axle weight stays legal.
-We haul this setup on a lowboy for stability.
-Call (719) 398-7380 for our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a container that was not built for the load; these materials weigh significantly more than asphalt shingles.
+We route a reinforced 30-yard low-wall bin with a heavier floor plate for these jobs: we also use a specialized lowboy for transport.
+We cap the fill volume well below the visual rim to keep axle weight legal.
+Reach out for our general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover